-We are starting with 10 Sprint mobile hotspots, which are housed at the Marion County Public Library (Fairmont), the Fairview Public Library, and the Mannington Public Library when they are not in use.
+We have 20 Sprint mobile hotspots, which are housed at the Marion County Public Library (Fairmont), the Fairview Public Library, and the Mannington Public Library when they are not in use.
 Each kit contains a hotspot device, Micro USB charger, and simple instructions.

 You can place a mobile hotspot on hold by calling your branch, through the Marion County Public Library mobile app (available on Google Play and the Apple Store), by visiting mcpls.org and selecting the “search the collection” button, or by CLICKING HERE.
 One device per family at a time.
 Free WiFi is also available inside all of our branches during business hours, or 24 hours a day using the state of West Virginia’s Kids Connect program.